PLN-team/PLNmodels/cran-comments.md

 ## Minor changes to answer CRAN maintainer request

-* small corrections in C++ to avoid warnings
+* small corrections in C++ to avoid warnings in pedantic mode
 * remove direct dependencies to bioConductor packages (which was resulting in a compilation error for R devel Windows-64-gcc8)

-We correct this in this new minor release of PLNmodels
+* updated email of authors and maintainer

 ## Tested environments